ibm-cloud-docs/discovery-data/entity-extractor.md

 1. Choose a collection, and then select the document field where you want the entity extractor enrichment to be applied.
 1. Click **Apply**.

-## Exporting the entity extractor [IBM Cloud Pak for Data]{: tag-cp4d}
+## Exporting the entity extractor
 {: #entity-extractor-export}

-The export capability is available only from installed deployments starting with the 4.6.2 release.
+From installed deployments, the export capability is available starting with the 4.6.2 release.
 {: note}

 You can export an entity extractor so that you can use it in a project from another service instance.
 To use it elsewhere, follow the steps to create a machine learning model from [Machine learning models](/docs/discovery-data?topic=discovery-data-domain-ml).
 You cannot continue to edit an entity extractor that you import into another project.